Updated: Jun 30

-One afternoon about three weeks ago I received a call from Bob, the master carpenter who helped to build our house fourteen years ago who has since retired.
+One afternoon about three weeks ago I received a call from Bob, the master carpenter who helped to build our house fourteen years ago and who has since retired.
 A sweet, shy man in recovery from a serious bout with cancer, Bob wanted to show his support for the people of Ukraine.
 He had made about ten 12 x 12 wooden placards and painted them blue and yellow to look like the Ukrainian flag and was looking for places to put them up.
 I offered the big post at the head of our driveway just beneath our street numbers and he came by with his electric drill and attached the lovely homemade placard.
 It had no words, just color.
 "It's a little something I can do," Bob said in a soft voice.
 "It makes me feel like I'm lighting a candle against the darkness."

 Every time I pulled into our driveway I have been cheered by the blue and yellow flag placard.
-I saw some others prominently placed in our village, which also has a Black Lives Matter sign and until recently a Trump/Pence campaign sign.
+I saw some other Ukrainian support flags prominently placed in our village, which also has a Black Lives Matter sign and until recently a Trump/Pence campaign sign.
 Yesterday, coming home from a trip to Santa Fe, I pulled in and saw that my flag placard had been vandalized.
 Someone had spray painted a big X in blue paint across it.
 At first I was sad, then angry and finally bewildered.
 Who would so such and thing and why?
 Was there anything I could do about it?

 Our driveway is long and we cannot see the post and sign from our house.
 Anyone driving on the state road can pull into our driveway, do their mischief and travel on, not likely to be caught.
 Over the years our candidate support signs have routinely been stolen and replaced several times during every election cycle.
 But this felt different.
 This was not only a violation of my property and free speech rights in a partisan attempt to "own" me.
 This felt like an attempt to silence the moral voice of compassion.
 It felt like a bitter insult to the effort made by Bob, who made the sign.
 This felt like someone saying, "the suffering of the people of Ukraine does not matter.
 Here, I will X it out."
 I was mindful that I couldn't just let this kind of act cow me.